grepler/sqlmodel-panel-poc/.ipynb_checkpoints/README-checkpoint.md

 I have done some experimentation with in the helpers.py module, in `DynamicAttrDefaultDictList`, which takes in a list or dict and supports IDE autocompletion generated from attribute values.
 This is pretty convenient when working on flexible data tables, where you aren't always certain what columns are there, or don't want to type them in all the time in `['item']` notation.

 This is also nice be because, once a DataRole has been assigned to a DataField (for example, the DOCDATE), you can write repeatable processes which refer to the `dataset.r.DOCDATE` and it will always know what you're referring to.
 You can thus write simple scripts / validations without needing to always map back to the specific columns in the target datasets.

+__SQLite Tables:__

+in addition to these metadata tables, for each dataset we also store:

+- dataset_[whatever the Dataset internal name is] - data table for the actual content